IA-E-Col/Herbarium-Image-Segmentation/README.md

-## Cite this work
+## Citation
-If you use this dataset or code in your research, please use the following BibTeX entry:
+If you use this work, including the code or dataset, please cite it as follows:

-To Add
+Hanane Ariouat, Youcef Skla, Edi Prifti, Jean-Daniel Zucker, Eric Chenin.
+*Enhancing Plant Morphological Trait Identification in Herbarium Collections through Deep Learning-based Segmentation: Application in Plant Science.* In Press.